bigwhoop/lyme/README.md

 ## Plugins

 Plugin enhance the functionality of LYME.
-Some plugins are provided by LYME and may be even be enabled by default.
+Some plugins are provided by LYME and may even be enabled by default.

 ### ScrollTo